-The Chairman of this committee is independent.
-On 1 June 2015, on the appointment of ST Pearce in place of WG Hames, this committee became comprised of a majority of independent directors, as required by Recommendation 2.1.
+The Chairman of this committee is independent and the committee is comprised of a majority of independent directors, as required by Recommendation 2.1.

 The main responsibilities of the committee are:

 - Board composition - assessing the skills required on the Board; - from time to time assessing the extent to which the required skills are represented on the Board; - overseeing processes in relation to meeting diversity objectives for the Board; - establishing processes for the identification of candidates for appointment to the Board; - establishing eligibility requirements for candidates for appointment to the Board including a policy with respect to other commitments; - proposing candidates for Board vacancies; - reviewing and recommending to the Board upon the proposed re-election of directors retiring by rotation; - review of Board succession plans; and - implementing processes for the induction of new non-executive directors to the company and processes for continuing education of directors.